Some People's Lives

-Some People's Lives is the seventh studio album by American singer Bette Midler.
+Some People's Lives is the seventh album by the American singer Bette Midler.
 It was released by Atlantic Records on September 4, 1990, in the United States.
-It contains one of her biggest hits, "From a Distance," which won songwriter Julie Gold a Grammy Award for Song of the Year in 1991.
+It contains one of her biggest hits, "From a Distance", which won songwriter Julie Gold a Grammy Award for Song of the Year in 1991.

-Some People's Lives became the biggest commercial success of Midler's musical career, peaking at number 6 in the US and number 5 in the UK.
-It was later awarded double platinum by the RIAA for sales of over two million copies in the US alone.
+Some People's Lives became Midler's most commercially successful studio album, peaking at number 6 in the US and number 5 in the UK.
+It was certified double Platinum by the RIAA for sales of over two million copies in the US.

 Background

 Following a series of successful Hollywood movies made throughout the 1980s, among them Down and Out in Beverly Hills, Ruthless People, Outrageous Fortune, Oliver and Company and Big Business, Midler returned to the music scene with a proper studio album in 1990, her first since 1983's rock and new wave-influenced No Frills.
 Some People's Lives, however, had more in common with the preceding soundtrack Beaches in that it featured both interpretations of jazz standards like "Miss Otis Regrets", "Spring Can Really Hang You Up the Most" and "He Was Too Good to Me" as well as more chart-oriented pop and adult contemporary material with contrasting synth-driven arrangements courtesy of producer Arif Mardin, his son Joe and Robbie Buchanan.
 The up-tempo track "Moonlight Dancing" (first recorded by pop/R&B group The Pointer Sisters) was written by noted hitmaker Diane Warren and "The Gift of Love" by Tom Kelly and Billy Steinberg and Susanna Hoffs.
 Steinberg and Kelly were the songwriting team behind Madonna's "Like a Virgin", Cyndi Lauper's "True Colors" and The Bangles' "Eternal Flame".